-As of present, a Windows user would need much less support of a tech support agent than a few years ago.
+As of present, a Windows user would need much less support from a tech support agent than a few years ago.
 No doubt many major known bugs were fixed and smart troubleshooters introduced.
 However, imagine a situation if the troubleshooter itself malfunctions and gives an error.

 One such reported case is when we get the following error:

-An unexpected error has occurred.
-The troubleshooting wizard can’t continue.
+An unexpected error has occurred, The troubleshooting wizard can’t continue

 This issue usually occurs with built-in troubleshooters.
 If you face this issue, the first step would be restarting the system and checking if the troubleshooter works.

 Open a Notepad file and copy-paste the following lines: